Factbox - Euro zone debt crisis: coming events

 ITALY:

--- Italy's government is negotiating labour market reforms with unions as the next step in a strategy aimed at stimulating chronically weak growth and shoring up public finances.
+- Italy's government is negotiating labour market reforms with unions to tackle chronically weak growth and public finances.

--- Data last week showed the economy has been in recession since the middle of last year and shrank 0.7 percent in the fourth quarter.
-Output this year is expected to contract by around 1.5 percent, according to the central bank.

--- Monti has said the package will be presented by end-March at the latest.

--- In January, the government presented plans to abolish minimum fees for professional services, increase the number of pharmacies and change the rules governing several other services with the aim of boosting competition.
+- In January, the government presented plans to abolish minimum fees for professional services, increase the number of pharmacies and change the rules governing several other services with the aim of boosting competition.
 The measures are still before parliament and must be approved by mid-March.
-There are attempts in parliament to water down the government's proposals.

--- The service sector reforms follow an austerity programme already approved by parliament aimed at balancing the budget in 2013.
-This was made up largely of tax hikes, but also included pension reform and spending cuts.
+- The service sector reforms follow an austerity programme already approved by parliament which includes the reintroduction of a housing tax, pension reform and spending cuts.

--- A number of relatively successful bond auctions, and measures at the EU level to help Greece avoid default, have brought Italy's 10-year bond yields down to around 5.5 percent from peaks close to 8 percent near the end of last year.
+- Italy's 10-year bond yields have eased to below 6 percent from peaks close to 8 percent near the end of last year.

--- Ongoing negotiations between government and unions over reform of labour market rules.

--- Ongoing negotiations between government, political parties and professional lobbies over the deregulation package which is being debated and amended in parliament.

 DEBT ISSUES: